carlonicora/RAW/jinx.md

 The idea of being a "good storyteller" boils down to be able to create world and stories your players are going to love.
 If your players can't stop talking about what happened in the last session and they come back for more, you know you are doing a great job.

 Yet, the road to having fun, for a storyteller, is not as simple as the one our players have.
 There are a lot of things that go behind the scenes of a good role-playing game adventure, and many of them fall on the storyteller's shoulder.
-While role-playing is a group effort, and the final story is written by the players, it is your responsibility to lie the foundations for your players to build on.
+While role-playing is a group effort, and the final story is written by the players, it is your responsibility to lay the foundations for your players to build on.

-In this part of the book we will do deeper in the things we do to create unforgettable stories.
+In this part of the book, we will do deeper in the things we do to create unforgettable stories.
 We will I've you access to all our secrets.

 ### Building dreams 101
 The idea of being a "good storyteller" boils down to be able to create world and stories your players are going to love.
 If your players can't stop talking about what happened in the last session and they come back for more, you know you are doing a great job.

 #### The differences between a storyteller and a player
 Yet, the road to having fun, for a storyteller, is not as simple as the one our players have.
 There are a lot of things that go behind the scenes of a good role-playing game adventure, and many of them fall on the storyteller's shoulder.
-While role-playing is a group effort, and the final story is written by the players, it is your responsibility to lie the foundations for your players to build on.
+While role-playing is a group effort, and the final story is written by the players, it is your responsibility to lay the foundations for your players to build on.

-In this part of the book we will do deeper in the things we do to create unforgettable stories.
+In this part of the book, we will do deeper in the things we do to create unforgettable stories.
 We will I've you access to all our secrets.

 #### The golden rule of a good game master